valzargaming/Nyasmin/README.md

 **This fork is dedicated to maintaining Palace Bot#9203 that is used primarily in the "Blue's Cloudy Palace" guild.
 The original codebase carchive/Yasmin was archived in December 2019, and as such can no longer be commented on or pull requests committed.
-This bot is confirmed to be working with PHP 7.3.**
+This bot is confirmed to be working with PHP 7.3.
+You can choose to self-host your own instance of this bot or invite my hosted instance to your server, however certain customizations such as custom roles currently can only be used when self-hosting as they require modification of files.**

+# Yasmin

 Yasmin is a Discord API library for PHP.
 Yasmin connects to the Gateway and interacts with the REST API.